 Arm is the newest CPU architecture used by all modern smartphones in both Android and Apple devices.
-However, the arm processor is also making its way into the computer ecosystem with products like Windows on Arm and Apple’s upcoming custom CPUs for Macs.
-The war on which we’ll learn who the superior of the two is about to start really soon, here’s everything you might need to know about X86 vs ARM.
+However, the arm processor is also making its way into the computer ecosystem with products like Windows on Arm and Apple‘s upcoming custom CPUs for Macs.
+The war on which we’ll learn who the superior of the two is about to start soon.
+Here’s everything you might need to know about X86 vs. ARM.

 64-bit CPU Architecture

-x86 traditionally targets peak performance over all else which is a key difference with Arm processors who aim for better energy efficiency.
+x86 traditionally targets peak performance over all else, which is a crucial difference with Arm processors who aim for better energy efficiency.
 In today’s world, we have 64-bit architectures mainstream across smartphones and PCs.
-This change didn’t come so fast, it was around 2012 that phones also made the transition but this didn’t change the way we use the devices it just made them handle things better.
-Today both architectures support 64-bit but it’s more relevant in smartphones.
+This change didn’t come so fast.
+It was around 2012 that phones also made the transition, but this didn’t change how we use the devices.
+It just made them handle things better.
+Today both architectures support 64-bit, but it’s more relevant in smartphones.